munnichoudhary/Kelvin-Smith/README.md

 ## 📌 Note
-This repository contains **only public screenshots and project description** for portfolio presentation.
+This repository contains ** screenshots and project description** for portfolio presentation.
 No proprietary code or backend details are included.
-Screenshots are publicly available from the Play Store.